Facebook Debuts Its Portal at a Critical and Controversial Time | Social Media

 Perhaps anticipating worries about the Portal’s privacy measures, many questions have already been addressed.
 All calls will be encrypted, and will not be recorded or even seen by Facebook.
 The camera will not capture video when not in use, microphones will not be engaged unless expressly summoned with a “Hey Alexa,” and both can be manually shut off to prevent recording when not in use.
 Further, no data will be mined from conversations, and targeted ads will not be tailored based on any information shared in private calls.

-Announcing these features proactively could help boost confidence in the Portal, but ultimately will tell if these measures—combined with flashy features—will be enough to entice consumers.
+Announcing these features proactively could help boost confidence in the Portal, but ultimately time will tell if these measures—combined with flashy features—will be enough to entice consumers.

 Learn the latest trends, insights and best practices from the brightest minds in and technology.
-Sign up for SMW Insider to watch full-length sessions from official Social Media Week conferences live and on-demand.
+Sign up for SMW Insider to watch full-length sessions from official Media Week conferences live and on-demand.

 You might also like